vjm-dev/isp_backend_codeigniter/README.md

 A RESTful API backend for Internet Service Provider management system built with CodeIgniter 4.

 > [!NOTE]
-> Note: This API is designed to work with the companion Flutter > mobile application.
+> Note: This API is designed to work with the Flutter-based ISP application.
 Ensure both frontend and backend are using compatible versions.

 ## Features
 - User authentication (login/logout)